 DNASequence, with the strong US network of its founders, is expected to work with US industries on multiple levels.
 “As a cutting-edge IT/biotech, we will follow the latest trends and technology platforms closely in the academic domain, where collaborations with top academic institutions are being fostered.
 In addition, corporate partnerships are envisioned, both in the IT and the biotechnology domains, in the near future” highlighted Ouzounis.

 According to the CSO, the Covid-19 pandemic has amplified the need for digitalization and the application of new cutting-edge technologies.
 “Despite the public health disaster and emergency measures with a negative impact on the economy, the current pandemic underlines the need for biosafety and biosecurity, as never before” he said.

-This has pushed the startup ecosystem in Greece forward and it is currently experience its biggest boom, a great development coinciding with the country’s proud 200th anniversary since revolution.
+This has pushed the startup ecosystem in Greece forward and it is currently experiencing its biggest boom, a great development coinciding with the country’s proud 200th anniversary since the revolution.
 “The celebration of 200 years of modern Greece is a milestone for a new era of innovation built on a rich cultural heritage, where DNASequence can also contribute by actively participating in projects related to the preservation of archaeological treasures.
 The future is bright” Ouzounis said.